rajanim/lia-examples-updated/README.md

-# lia-examples-updated
+# lucene-in-action-examples-updated-to-latest

-Lucene in Action, edition 2, source code examples updated to lucene 6.2.1 apis
+This is a practice project from 'Lucene in Action' Primarily updates the code snippets from Lucene version 3.6 to 6.2.1 version APIs.